Hiring blog writers for Midnight Music!

 We’re looking for high quality articles written by music educators and music industry members that offer value to the readers of the Midnight Music blog.
 It doesn’t matter if you’re a techno-wizard or a beginner – if you have had some success integrating technology into your music teaching, or you have a unique music technology in education idea we’d love to hear from you.

-If you would like to propose a blog post topic and outline, please read on for details and then fill out the form at the bottom of this page.
-Do not send a full completed article – it may not be a fit for Midnight Music and I’d hate to see your hard work go to waste!
+If you would like to apply for the role, please read on for details and then fill out the form at the bottom of this page.

 About the Midnight Music blog and community

 The readers of the Midnight Music blog represent an enthusiastic community of music educators who want to discover ways to use technology effectively and meaningfully in their teaching.
 They love to learn tips and tricks, explore new apps and software and above all, hear about successful music lesson ideas that involve technology.

 The focus of the blog is providing meaningful technology advice and professional learning for music teachers.

 Some of the recent popular blog posts on Midnight Music: